Back

 Practice Cooperation

 Do you want to know a great source of lessons about adaptation?
 Working with other people.
 One thing that can keep us fixed is ourselves.
-Working with different people and having to put aside our ideas of what should be done to allow space for someone else to express their opinions can be challenging.
+Working with different people and putting aside our ideas of what should be done to allow space for someone else to express their opinions can be challenging.

 Workplace Collaboration